Trump's Flip-Flops On Economics Move Policies Toward The Status Quo

 Until now China was a frequent target.
 Over and over during the presidential campaign, Trump pilloried China, accusing it of manipulating its currency.

-"I'm going to instruct my treasury secretary to label China a currency manipulator!
+"I'm going to instruct my Treasury secretary to label China a currency manipulator!
 The greatest in the world," Trump said at a Florida rally last year.
 In 2015, Trump even penned an op-ed in The Wall Street Journal called "Ending China's Currency Manipulation."

 But in an interview with The Wall Street Journal this week, Trump did an about-face, saying, "They're not currency manipulators."
 Trump's new view of China aligned him with the mainstream conclusion that China stopped manipulating its currency to boost exports several years ago, well before Trump's statements to the contrary during the campaign.